CBI Training for Panel Members

 There is no fee for eligible Secretariat staff.

-No, registration must be done through the United Nations System Staff College website.
 Note: the Inspira learning management system has a listing for the in-person CBI programme.
 Some duty stations may still offer in-person versions of the programme; the Inspira listing is associated for those instances.

 Yes, the online programme will generate a certificate upon completion.
 Staff should use this certificate to prove that they are CBI-trained.